geekzter/geekzter/README.md

 ![](images/1517654827293.jpeg)

-I'm Eric, a Product Manager in the Developer Devision and a former Cloud Solution Architect (CSA) in Microsoft, based in Amsterdam.
+I'm Eric, a Product Manager in the Developer Division at Microsoft and a former Cloud Solution Architect (CSA), based in Amsterdam.
 In my CSA role I used GitHub to demonstrate what's possible with Azure and get customers going.
 Below is a list of some of my work.